Can Cats Eat Chocolate?

-It’s pretty well known that dogs shouldn’t eat chocolate, but is chocolate bad for cats too?
+It’s pretty well known that dogs shouldn’t eat chocolate, but can cats eat chocolate, or is it dangerous for them, too?

 Turns out it’s just as dangerous for cats as it is for dogs — and since chocolate is definitely poisonous to cats, if your cat eats some chocolate, you should take him to the vet ASAP.